Pizzahawaiii/PizzaSlices/README.md

 <img src="gif/raidmarks.gif" width="300" align="left" />
 <img src="img/margin.png" width="0" height="260" align="left" />

-Assign any raid marks quickly and easily with the press of a single button, not matter if you're in a group/raid or using [SoloRaidTargetIcons](https://github.com/refaim/SoloRaidTargetIcons).
+Assign any raid marks quickly and easily with the press of a single button, not matter if you're using [SoloRaidTargetIcons](https://github.com/refaim/SoloRaidTargetIcons) or in a group/raid.
 There's also a special action to instantly clear all previously assigned raid marks.
 <br clear="left"/>

 ### Abilities